pecknigel/learning-resources/tenets.md

 ## Get Involved

 Know the standards processes.
 Join newsletters.
 Check in on the W3C.
+Contribute to discussions.

 ## There’s More Than One Way To Do It